taneltm/HistoryMan/README.md

 History manager can be used to keep track of application state.
 It can also be used in places where an Undo/Redo framework doesn't quite fit.

-Can be used with Node.js or as a RequireJS modUle.
+Can be used with Node.js or as a RequireJS module.

 Public functions
 ----------------